 - ongoing risk management, which for specific risks requires continuous sector-based management procedures entrusted to special risk specialists/risk owners, based upon specifically developed processes and methods and formally defined within the risk policies of reference.

-These activities guarantee an effective control of all the main risks to which the Group is potentially exposed, as well as the management of the Group’s overall exposure in keeping with the views expressed in the Group’s risk appetite and with the Business Plan objectives.
+The described activities guarantee an effective control of all the main risks to which the Group is potentially exposed, as well as the management of the Group’s overall exposure in keeping with the views expressed in the Group’s risk appetite and with the Business Plan objectives.

 The nature of risks and their management

-The risks related to the business in which Hera operates and manages from an enterprise risk management perspective are related to the following risk areas, classified as internal, strategic and external, based upon the risk model adopted by the Hera Group.
+The risks related to the business in which Hera operates and manages from an Enterprise Risk Management perspective are related to the following risk areas, classified as internal, strategic and external, based upon the risk model adopted by the Hera Group.

 Nature: risks related to various types of risks – such as operational, organisational and ICT risks – are specifically related to the management of services which employ human, technological and environmental resources, and which can cause service interruptions, delays in the construction of new facilities or in the delivery of services, fraud, intrusions, accidents and disasters.